gabbloquet/bdd-ddd-es-affordance-training/README.md

 # First steps

-We will start with a basic todo list application.
+We will this BDD training with a basic todo list application.

+First of all, I write the hearth of my application, uses cases, business rules.
+This part (domain) has to be well tested, it carry the intelligence of my application.

+I like the approach provide by [jgiven](https://jgiven.org/).
+I use this library to declare my gerkhins & generate reports (json & html).
+After writing it, I develop my functionalities, TDD approach.

 ## Features